aidand9/Unix-system-monitoring-tool/README.md

 --tdelay=T

         to indicate how frequently to sample in seconds.
-If not value is indicated the default value will be 1 sec
+If not value is indicated the default value will be 1 sec.